 Mimmo Bonanni serves as the subject librarian for the school, handling anthropology and archaeology, global health and museum studies.
 Bonnani is available to help students with their research needs by assisting in locating specialized resources; using RefWorks to manage citations and create custom bibliographies; and providing consultations for theses and dissertations, as well as research/teaching assistant duties.

 Contact Bonanni at 480-965-8168 or via email.

 TA/RA training and professional development

-- ASU Graduate Education administers the Teaching Assistant/Associate Development (TAD) Program to orient new TA’s to ASU, position expectations and to provide professional development throughout the first semester of your appointment.
+- ASU Graduate Education administers trainings to orient new TA’s to ASU, position expectations and to provide professional development throughout the first semester of your appointment.
 Roles of teaching assistants vary widely across campus so the program is flexible enough to meet your needs.
 The Arizona Board of Regents requires all new TAs to participate in TA training.